RenewableEnergyNexus/SPIN-board/README.md

 * Datasheet 	Contains all the datasheet of main components and integrated circuits used in the design
 * Images 	Contains the images of the Readme
-* KiCAD_files	Contains the KiCAD project, for this converter two separated .pro files contains the two different pcb that compose the power converter.
+* KiCAD_files	Contains the KiCad project, for this converter two separated .pro files contain the two different PCB that compose the power converter.
 * libs
-   * footprints.pretty Contains the project specific footprints
+   * footprints.pretty Contains the project-specific footprints
-      * footprints.3Dshapes contains the step files for project specific 3D footprints.
+      * footprints.3Dshapes contains the step files for project-specific 3D footprints.
 * License 	Contains the pdf file of the CERN-OHL-S open hardware license
-* Logo 		Contains the .png images of the logo used for title block
+* Logo 		Contains the .png images of the logo used for the title block
 * Manufacturing_files
    * Definition_Package_MCUSPIN Contains the definition package for manufacturing

 # Documentation

 All files are available in this centralized repository.
-Manufacturing files, including gerbers and BOM are placed in Manufacturing files folder.
+Manufacturing files, including gerbers and BOM are placed in the Manufacturing files folder.
-Editable design files are placed in Kicad Files folder.
+Editable design files are placed in KiCad Files folder.

 More documentation is available at [docs.owntech.org](http://docs.owntech.org/)

 # Contribute

-You are very welcome as a contributor !
+You are very welcome as a contributor!
 You can contribute by :
 - Opening issues if you find some
 - Propose enhancements and new features
 - Join our [Discord](https://discord.gg/KAM8ukUYF5) channel
-- Submit Pull Request (Please get in touch first so that we can coordinate as GIT and hardware is a bit tricky!)
+- Submit Pull Request (Please get in touch first so that we can coordinate as GIT and hardware synergy is a bit tricky!)

 # License